 If you were to look at visiting in the off-season and get an express pass ticket you would only be paying an extra $70 per ticket.
-As a one-day ticket is $109 (lowest price point) and the one-day express pass ticket is $179 (lowest price point).
+A one-day ticket is $109 (lowest price point) and a one-day express pass ticket is $179 (lowest price point).

 This is a massive leap in ticket pricing but can be extremely worth it, especially if you can only allocate one day of your vacation to visiting Universal Studios Hollywood.

 With this in mind, when looking to visit Universal Studios Hollywood you would only need a one-day ticket or one-day express pass ticket in the off-season as the value is much better.